 Lower quality proteins are your plant-based protein sources such as leafy greens, seeds and nuts.
 When a food source doesn’t have all 9 essential Amino acids; a limiting protein, the body can look internally for the missing amino acids from our protein stores to make a new protein pattern, in turn creating a complete protein.
 So now you can see why it would be more beneficial to consume a high quality protein aka complete protein through ingestion so it does not need to build the pattern internally.
 So for those people wanting to build or maintain lean muscles you must be aiming to ingest complete high quality proteins so your body can synthesis protein more efficiently.

 Those on a plant-based diet can still receive complete high quality proteins as I mentioned with soy products or through a method known as complimentary proteins.
 Complimentary proteins is combining plant-based protein sources that contain amino acids that complement each other.
 By pairing protein sources together you can make a complete protein pattern.
 A great example of the perfect combination that gives you all 9 essential amino acids in the one meal would be rice and black beans.
 This would be an ideal complete high quality protein source.

-Is very important that vegetarians are aware of complimentary proteins and the structure of protein quality.
+It is very important that vegetarians are aware of complimentary proteins and the structure of protein quality.
 It is common for vegetarians to be deficient in certain nutrients and a lot of the time they are unaware of this.
-The body will tell us if there is something wrong, so if you are experiencing hair-loss, slow wound healing, dry skin and/or other skin conditions, brittle nails, slow muscle recovery etc. don’t always assume that it is normal.
+The body will tell us if there is something wrong, so if you are experiencing hair-loss, slow wound healing, dry skin and/or other skin conditions, brittle nails or slow muscle recovery; don’t always assume that it is normal.
 I highly recommend seeing a nutritionist, naturopath of your general GP.
 Our bodies are great at healing themselves but when we start receiving signs and symptoms of deficiencies or malnourishment, this is the bodies way of saying it needs a little bit of help.